 However, lack of rain doesn’t mean lack of moisture or wind.
 Famously foggy San Francisco, especially oceanside and bayside districts such as the Sunset and the Richmond, is often shrouded in mist during the morning and evening hours.
 Close to the ocean and at higher elevations, the mist can linger all day.
 Onshore winds can be stiff at any time near the ocean and on hilltops and upper slopes.

 These conditions are especially common in the summer, due to the heightened temperature clash between the always-cold Pacific Ocean and the oven-like Central Valley, where highs routinely crest above 100 degrees.
-When I visited San Francisco in late August, it was reliably 10 degrees colder near the ocean and bay, and the mist was oppressive (notably in the Sunset, where I spent a lot of time) before noon each day.
+On a late August visit, I observed that the temperature was reliably 10 degrees colder near the ocean and bay, and the mist was oppressive (notably in the Sunset, where I spent a lot of time) before noon each day.
 However, the skies cleared like clockwork in early afternoon, and the temperature never crept above 75 degrees.

 If summers get hot where you live and you’re looking for a little natural air conditioning, head to San Francisco between May and September.
 If you don’t mind getting wet, consider a winter or early spring visit.
 Tourist crowds are heavy the entire year, but tend to peak in summer, around the winter holidays, and in late winter (due to the Chinese lunar new year and American spring break).
 Hotel prices can be slightly lower during the fall, but deals are prevalent throughout the year.